rob3c/tsc-tsnode-vscode-casing-bug-on-windows/README.md

 ## Overview

-The 2016-07-14 release of Visual Studio Code Insiders edition changed the behavior of their _Open New Command Prompt_ command (`ctrl+shift+C`) on Windows.
+Starting with the 2016-07-14 release of Visual Studio Code Insiders edition (and now released in regular VSCode 1.3.1), the behavior of the _Open New Command Prompt_ command (`ctrl+shift+C`) changed on Windows.
 Now, it lower-cases the drive letter in the new console's prompt, and that seems to affect the ability of at least `ts-node` (and possibly other tools) to build typescript code when the `forceConsistentCasingInFileNames` compiler option is set in _tsconfig.json_.

 ## Step 1 - Open the command prompts for comparison

-- Using vscode insiders build from 2016-07-14, invoke the `Open New Command Prompt` command via `ctrl+shift+C` (or find it using _View | Command Palette..._ in the menu).
+- Within vscode, invoke the `Open New Command Prompt` command via `ctrl+shift+C` (or find it using _View | Command Palette..._ in the menu).
 Notice that the drive letter in the prompt is lower case now!

 - Open a standard Windows Command Prompt outside of vscode in the normal way, and navigate to this project's root folder.
 Notice that the standard console has a captial drive letter.
 3